Norman Mayer: Nuclear weapons protests and Washington Monument threat

 The White House Peace Vigil, June 2006.

 In 1978, Mayer focused on protesting nuclear weapons.
 He wished to stage a destructive and dramatic event to grab attention for his cause, and unsuccessfully tried to purchase explosives in Hazard, Kentucky, in May 1982.
 Mayer moved to Washington, DC in June that year, and spent every day for the next few months displaying large plywood signs in front of the White House and proselytizing to passing tourists.
 Mayer eventually found this manner of protesting frustrating and ineffectual and developed a new attention-getting scheme.

-On December 8, 1982, Mayer drove a white van bearing the message "#1 PRIORITY: BAN NUCLEAR WEAPONS" in large letters on its side up to the base of the Washington Monument and jumped out wearing a black motorcycle helmet, a bright blue snowsuit and carrying a remote control.
-Mayer claimed that he would destroy the Monument with 1,000 lb of TNT loaded in his van unless a national dialogue on the threat of nuclear weapons was seriously undertaken.
+On December 8, 1982, Mayer drove a white van bearing the message "No.1 Priority, BAN Nuclear Weapons" in large letters on its side up to the base of the Washington Monument and jumped out wearing a black motorcycle helmet, a bright blue snowsuit and carrying a remote control.
+Mayer claimed that he would destroy the Monument with 1,000 lb of TNT loaded in his van unless the U.S. government would agree to eliminate nuclear weapons.
 Mayer also claimed that he had a hidden accomplice who could also detonate the explosives.

 The U.S. Park Police evacuated nearby buildings and closed down streets for several blocks.
 Eight tourists were initially trapped inside the Monument, but were released after AP reporter Steven Komarow began negotiating with Mayer.
 Ten hours into the negotiation, Mayer jumped into his van and started to drive off, threatening to become "a moving time bomb in downtown Washington".
 The police opened fire, striking Mayer four times—twice in the head.

-The Park Police later claimed that they did not intend to shoot Mayer, but were instead aiming for the van's engine.
+The Park Police did not shoot Mayer until he moved into the city with the claimed explosives and they later said that they did not intend to shoot Mayer, but were instead aiming for the van's engine.
 Their subsequent investigation disclosed that Mayer had neither explosives nor an accomplice.
+Mayer had predicted he would either go to prison for a long time or die in his effort.

 Mayer was one of a number of individuals connected to the White House Peace Vigil at Lafayette Square, Washington, D.C.
-The Oracles of Pennsylvania Avenue (2012) by Tim Wilkerson, a documentary commissioned by the Al Jazeera Documentary Channel, recounts the lives of Mayer, Thomas, Concepcion Picciotto and Ellen Thomas.
-Thomas, who believed in nonviolence, refused to take part in Mayer's plan to destroy public monuments, as Mayer was unable to assure her of the safety of civilians and officials.
+The Oracles of Pennsylvania Avenue (2012) by Tim Wilkerson, a documentary commissioned by the Al Jazeera Documentary Channel, recounts the lives of Mayer, Thomas, Concepcion Picciotto, and Ellen Thomas.
+Ellen Thomas, who believed in nonviolence, refused to take part in Mayer's plan to destroy public monuments, as Mayer was unable to assure her of the safety of civilians and officials.